the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [x] 1 fix bug in IamLines data: replace &quot; with " (only the S3 file has to change)
 - [x] 3 add tqdm progress bar to urlretrieve (some of the downloads take a while)
+- [x] 1 @josh go through the first 5 labs with a clean user and make sure it all works
+- [x] 1 get the evaluation tests to pass for lab 6
 - [x] 3 rename dataset stuff
 - [x] 1 line detection model
     - [x] @saurabh get a great line detection model going in notebook